dotnet/AspNetCore.Docs/aspnetcore/security/authentication/sociallogins.md

 > [NOTE!]
 > Most login providers assign **Application Id** and **Application Secret** during the registration process.
 These values are effectively the *user name* and *password* your application uses to access their API, and constitute the "secrets" linked to your application configuration with the help of **Secret Manager** instead of storing them in configuration files directly.

-Install the Secret Manager tool using the steps in [this section](../app-secrets.md) so that you can use it to store tokens assigned by each login provider below.
+Install the [Secret Manager tool](../app-secrets.md) so that you can use it to store tokens assigned by each login provider below.

 ## Setup login providers required by your application